The Causal Action in Minkowski Space and Surface Layer Integrals: Computation of bosonic conserved surface layer integrals

-\subsection{The Contributions $\sim \delta^{-4} \cdot F^2 \,\varepsilon^2/t^2$}
+\subsection{The contributions $\boldsymbol{{\sim} \delta^{-4} \cdot F^2 \varepsilon^2/t^2}$}

-Before entering the detailed computations, it might be instructive to consider the scalings, starting from the contributions to the fermionic projector as given in~\cite[eqs~(B.5.1) and~(B.5.2)]{cfs}:
+Before entering the detailed computations, it might be instructive to consider the scalings, starting from the contributions to the fermionic projector as given in~\cite[equations~(B.5.1) and~(B.5.2)]{cfs}:

+(here the tensor indices of the factors~$\xi$ are contracted to the field tensor; in other words, they are outer factors; see the explanation after~\eqref{eq54} in Section~\ref{seccl}).
 These contributions were already taken into account in Sections~\ref{secdFFT} and~\ref{secFFT}, where they were compensated by corresponding curvature terms.
 With this in mind, it remains to consider the contributions obtained by a regularization expansion.
-More precisely, the terms with the correct scaling behavior are those of second order in~$\varepsilon/t$, i.e.\
+More precisely, the terms with the correct scaling behavior are those of second order in~$\varepsilon/t$, i.e.,